ssg-research/amulet/docs/MODULE_GUIDE.md

 result = evalute_attack(attack_output)
 ```

-The rest of this document provides detailed usage guides for each risk implemented in Amulet.
+The rest of this document provides detailed usage guidance for each risk implemented in Amulet.
 Please see the [example scripts](https://github.com/ssg-research/amulet/tree/main/examples) provided for each attack / defense.
 These scripts provide an end-to-end pipeline that may be used to run experiments.

 # Security Risks
 Amulet implements evasion, data poisoning, and unauthorized model ownership.

 ## Evasion
 Amulet implements the Projected Gradient Descent (PGD) algorithm from [cleverhans](https://github.com/cleverhans-lab/cleverhans) to generate adversarial examples.
 PGD is used for the evasion attack and the adversarial training defense.

 ### Attack:
-To run an evasion attack, use amulet.evasion.attacks.EvasionPGD.
+To run an evasion attack, use `amulet.evasion.attacks.EvasionPGD`.
 This module returns a data loader containing the adversarial examples.

 The following code snippet shows a brief example:
 ```python